lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ### 3.10.23.3 Information Display

 The EUI provides real time data for all the moving parts, as well as access to old data stored locally.
+This has been extensively tested.

 ### 3.10.23.4 Telemetry Logging

 High frequency telemetry is stored locally for 2 days.
+This can be checked at the MCC (`/mnt/telemetry/TelemetryLogging/`) at any time.

 ### 3.10.23.5 Engineering and Maintenance Positioning